The Nature of Stock Trading: A Profession or Business?

 **Specialized Knowledge and Skills:** Stock trading requires specialized knowledge and skills similar to professions such as medicine and law.
 However, the level of formal education and training required may vary.

-Read More How to invest in gym stocks
+Read More Why invest in real estate over stocks

 **Ethical Principles and Regulation:** Stock trading shares similarities with professions such as law and accounting in that it is governed by ethical principles and regulations.
 Traders are expected to act ethically and comply with regulatory requirements.